tracy-burnett/dito-backend/README.md

 }
 ```
 ## Read Audio
-Returns the link, name, description of an audio if public.\
+Returns the link, name, description of an audio if public.
+Working on 3/7/2022.
+Authentication not tested.\
 **URL** : `/audio/:id`

 **Method** : `GET`